Netnod/FPGA_NTP_SERVER/README.md

 - a PC running Linux to install the VC709 in which is used to power and control the VC709 board.

-- a 10MHz clock and PPS source.
-Note that the 10MHz clock and PPS must be very clean with low jitter for the FPGA image to be able to lock onto the signals.
-Many GPS receivers output a 10MHz clock and/or PPS pulse which has too much jitter to be usable with the FPGA image.
+- a 10MHz clock and PPS source

+- An interface board which converts 10MHz and PPS via SMA connectors to signals suitable for the FMC connector on the VC709 board.
+The schematics for this interface board are available on request.
+Send an e-mail to <info@netnod.se> to get in touch with us.

 - You will need a PC running Xilinx Vivado to program the VC709 board.